New ways to do church

 The church has a Vale of Pewsey Team page, where news items and events are announced.
 St John’s Pewsey has a similar page, and Stepping Stones is the page of the children & families activities in Pewsey.
 If other parts of the Team have pages let us know about them!

-After the Coronavirus lockdown, Gerald Osborne, our Rural Dean set up the ‘Pewsey Deanery‘ Group to ‘foster a community of fellowship from our own homes’.
+After the first Coronavirus lockdown, Gerald Osborne, our Rural Dean set up the ‘Pewsey Deanery‘ Group to ‘foster a community of fellowship from our own homes’.

 Youtube & Vimeo